TimHanewich/centauri/components/transmitter/readme.md

 ## Transceiver Platform
 ![transceiver](https://i.imgur.com/zod1oGl.png)

-The transceiver platform is a USB‑connected support device that bridges the PC running the controller program with the quadcopter.
+The transceiver platform is a USB‑connected support device that bridges the PC running the transmitter program with the quadcopter.
 Since the PC itself does not include an HC‑12 radio transceiver, this external module provides the necessary hardware to transmit and receive flight data.
 Communication flows through USB to the platform, which then interfaces with the HC‑12 for wireless exchange with the drone.

 The platform is intentionally simple, consisting of three main components:
 - **HC‑12 radio transceiver** - handles wireless communication, sending commands to the quadcopter and receiving telemetry back.